 - ½ cup full-fat mayo, such as Duke's

 Making the Egg Salad

-- While the eggs are cooling, wash and mince the celery.
+- While the eggs are cooling, wash and mince the celery, then pat it dry with a paper towel to get rid of extra moisture.
 Measure out the salt, white pepper, onion powder, and the mayo.

-- This is a good place to stop if you want to make this in advance.
-Just cover the egg salad, and store in the fridge.
+- Add celery, spices, and mayo and stir well to combine, then adjust seasonings to taste.
+This is a good place to stop if you want to make this in advance.
+Just cover it, and store in the fridge.

 Assembling the Sandwiches

 - Slice the croissant in half lengthwise.
-On the bottom half, spread the egg salad.
-Scatter the watercress on top of the salad and put on the top half.
+Spread the egg salad on the bottom half.
+Scatter the watercress on top and put on the top half of the croissant.

 - Serve immediately.
 Any leftover egg salad should be covered and refrigerated.

 - Run the eggs under lukewarm water first to get the chill off so they don't crack in the boiling water.